Duffigoogle/nigeriatourist-attractions/README.md

 # tourist-attractions-NG
-List of tourist attractions in Nigeria.
+creating an open-source API of all tourist attractions in Nigeria.